wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         - SSH access needs to be key or token based (no passwords)

-        - Maintenance plans should include routine monthly (or automated) security updates for the server OS and packages.
+        - Maintenance plans should include routine security updates for the server OS and packages.

     -   Site Security

         - All traffic to the site should be forced over https (port 443) and have a valid SSL certificate.
 This includes any development environments that are accessible to the public.

-        - No Anonymous user accounts: site accounts can only be created by site admins, and no accounts can be created anonymously (no self-creation of new accounts).
+        - No Anonymous user accounts: user accounts can only be created by site admins, and no accounts can be created anonymously (no self-creation of new accounts).

         - Commenting tools and forums should be disabled.

-        - PHP filter should be disabled.
+        - Drupal PHP filter should be disabled.

         - Password requirements: strong passwords should be generated for all accounts.

-        - Maintenance plans should include routine monthly patches for any available security and maintenance releases.
+        - Maintenance plans should include routine patches for any available security and maintenance releases.

-        - Open source (MIT license) for all custom code: the codebase may be available as public repositories, do not include credentials within the codebase.
+        - Open source (MIT license) for all custom code: the codebase may be available as public repositories.
+DO NOT include authentication credentials or API keys within the codebase.
-        - Webform should be set to not store data.
-If data is being stored, consult with the project team to see if this impacts the Privacy Policy.
+        - Drupal Webform should be set to not store data.
+If data is being stored, consult with the site owners to see if this impacts the Privacy Policy.

     -   Pantheon Hosting

-        - Drupal sites should be hosted in Pantheon under the WRI account.
+        - Drupal and Wordpress sites should be hosted in Pantheon under the WRI account.

-        - Pantheon upstream should be used for Drupal Core.
+        - Pantheon Upstream should be used for Drupal Core.

 -   Preferences